-(a) Publications: Candidates should submit for review books or monographs published on merit and not totally subsidized by the author, articles published in professional journals of quality that utilize editorial review boards, and any other published works that have resulted from the candidate's scholarship and that provide evidence of quality.

-- (b) Other Forms of Evidence: Candidates should submit any of the following: - A complete list of unpublished papers, posters, and workshop materials presented at meetings of national associations that employ a review process and a complete list of grant proposals, especially if funded, that employ a review process; - Funded grant proposals that represent the results of research and creativity; the candidate should clearly indicate what role they played in the submission and/or administration of the grant.
-For multidisciplinary grants the designation of Co-Principal Investigator should carry the same weight as Principal Investigator. - Products such as instructional aides, videos, research instruments, or computer software that have resulted from research and creativity; - Materials and other evidence attesting to public speeches, television presentations, participation in forums, and other activities involving scholarship. - Products related to entrepreneurial efforts including but not limited to university approved licenses, patents, industry partnerships, and university affiliated consulting/training programs. - (c) External Peer Evaluations: External evaluation of research is required for tenure of probationary faculty.
-Additionally, external evaluation of research is required for promotion of probationary and tenured faculty.
+- (a) Publications: Candidates should submit for review books or monographs published on merit and not totally subsidized by the author, articles published in professional journals of quality that utilize editorial review boards, and any other published works that have resulted from the candidate's scholarship and that provide evidence of quality. - (b) Other Forms of Evidence: Candidates should submit any of the following: - A complete list of unpublished papers, posters, and workshop materials presented at meetings of national associations that employ a review process and a complete list of grant proposals, especially if funded, that employ a review process; - 2) Funded grant proposals that represent the results of research and creativity; the candidate should clearly indicate what role they played in the submission and/or administration of the grant.
+For multidisciplinary grants the designation of Co-Principal Investigator should carry the same weight as Principal Investigator. - 3) Products such as instructional aides, videos, research instruments, or computer software that have resulted from research and creativity; - Materials and other evidence attesting to public speeches, television presentations, participation in forums, and other activities involving scholarship. - 5) Products related to entrepreneurial efforts including but not limited to University approved licenses, patents, industry partnerships, and University affiliated consulting/training programs. - (c) External Peer Evaluations: External evaluation of research is required for tenure of probationary faculty and will follow the procedures set forth in Section 3.5.
 The quality of publications and other forms of scholarly dissemination is judged best by colleagues in the candidate's field or discipline.
-Reviews solicited from disciplinary peers are an important part of the evaluation of research and creativity.
+Reviews solicited from disciplinary peers are an important part of the evaluation of research and creativity. - (d) Additional Evidence of Research: Candidates may submit any additional evidence that speaks to the quality of their research and creativity, such as citations, reviews, or other evaluative commentary regarding their work. - (e) Self-assessment: Candidates must submit a written self-assessment of the quality of their contributions. - (f) Judgments of proficiency of the candidates' contributions will be based upon review of all the evidence presented.